MyGitHubSite/Udacity-CarND-Project-1-Finding-Lane-Lines/writeup_template.md

   1. I converted the images to grayscale, then
   2. I blurred the images using the CV2 gaussian blur function (kernel_size=11) to smooth out the rough edges for the lines in the images.
-  3. Next, I found the canny edges for pixel gradients with low_threshold=75 and high_threshold=150.
+  3. I used the cv2.Canny() function to find the Canny edges for pixel gradients with low_threshold=75 and high_threshold=150.
-  4. Fourth, I worked out a region of interest in the video stream to narrow in on the left and right lanes on the road.
+  4. I worked out a region of interest in the video stream to narrow in on the left and right lanes on the road.
 From the region of interest in the video frames I created a masked images that showed the canny edges.

   5. I calculated the Probabilistic Hough Transforms on the canny edges using parameters: rho=1, theta=np.pi/180, threshold=30 , min_line_len=15, max_line_gap=5.
 The Hough parameters were found by trial and error.

 They helped filter out objects that were not related to lane lines like: trash in the road, others cars, road reflectors, and stray markings on the roads.
 Also, they helped to filter out lane markings which were not suitable for further processing.

-Sixth, using the hough lines I split them into left and right lines corresponding to left lane and right lane lines.
+  6. Using the hough lines I split them into left and right lines corresponding to left lane and right lane lines.
 From the lines I drew left and right road lanes on the masked images.

 My draw_lines() function consisted of three methods: